dethe/dungeonnights/about.md

 * Sara as Rook the Thief
 * Gloria as Chameleon the Druid (and many animals)
 * Tsafnur the Bard as Himself
-* Sarah as Genesa the Fighter, (and formerly Clovis the Barbarian)
+* Sarah as Genesa the Elvish Fighter, (and formerly Clovis the Dwarven Barbarian)
-* Melody as Enkirash the Wizard
+* Melody as Enkirash the Elvish Wizard
 * Marie as Talisa the Ranger and Mija the Watersphinx
-* Stephanie as Andrew Price, Cleric of Kirt the Clean
+* Stephanie as Andrew Price, Human Cleric of Kirt the Clean
 * Mike as Agadar the Wizard

 The players for Library of Dungeons are: